fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </summary>

-Sulaimān ibn Dāwūd (Arabic: سُلَيْمَان بْن دَاوُوْد, Solomon son of David) was, according to the Quran, a malik (مَلِك, king) and Nabī (Prophet) of the Israelites.
+Sulaimān ibn Dāwūd (Solomon son of David) was, according to the Quran, a malik (king) and Nabī (Prophet) of the Israelites.
 Islamic tradition generally holds that he was the third king of Jewish people, and a wise ruler for the nation.

-Islam views Solomon as one of the prophets of God, who was bestowed with many God-given gifts, including the ability to speak to animals and jinn.
-Supported by a magical ring given by God, he enslaved the devils (shayatin) and demons (div).
+Islam views Solomon as one of the prophets of God, who was bestowed with many God-given gifts, including the ability to speak to animals and [jinn](#era-of-jinns-devils-or-spirits).

 Muslims further maintain that he remained faithful to the one and only God throughout his life; and reigned justly over the whole of the Israelites; was blessed with a level of kingship which was given to none after him and before him; and fulfilled all of his commandments, being promised nearness to God in Paradise at the end of his life.
 Arab historians regarded Solomon as one of the greatest rulers around the world.

+    And (We made subservient) to Sulayman, the wind blowing violent, pursuing its course by his command to the land which We had blessed and we are knower of all things: And of the rebellious people there were those who dived for him and did other work besides that; and we kept guard over them;

+    And Sulayman was Dawud’s heir, and he said, O men! we have been tangent the language of birds, and we have been given all things; most surely this is manifest grace.
+    Quran 38:34-35

+Unlike the Talmudic tradition, Solomon was unaware and never participated in idolatry.
+And the Quran rejects that Solomon was a magician: "(...)
+Solomon did not disbelieve, but the devils disbelieved, teaching men magic and (...)".
+(2:102)

 ### Judgment on the field

-In the earliest narrative involving Solomon, the Quran (21:78) briefly alludes to a story that Solomon was in the company of his father, when two men came to ask David to judge between them regarding a ḥarth (حَرْث, field).
+In the earliest narrative involving Solomon, the Quran (21:78) briefly alludes to a story that Solomon was in the company of his father, when two men came to ask David to judge between them regarding a ḥarth (field).
 Later Muslim commentators expanded on the allusion, including Al-Tabari, Baidawi, and Ibn Kathir.
 They said that the first of the two men said that he owned a vineyard of which he took great care the whole year through.
 But one day, when he was absent, the other man's sheep had strayed into the vineyard and devoured the grapes.
-He asked to be compensated for this damage.[9]: 62  Upon hearing the man's complaint, Solomon suggested that the owner of the sheep take the other man's vineyard to repair and cultivate until the vines returned to their former state, whereupon he should return it to its owner.
+He asked to be compensated for this damage.
+Upon hearing the man's complaint, Solomon suggested that the owner of the sheep take the other man's vineyard to repair and cultivate until the vines returned to their former state, whereupon he should return it to its owner.
 At the same time, the owner of the vineyard would care for the sheep and benefit from their wool and milk until his land was returned to him, at which point he would return the sheep to their owner.

-Solomon's level of judgment, which the Quran says,[10] would characterize Solomon throughout his life. Ḥikmah (Wisdom), according to Muslim tradition, would always be associated with Solomon, who would later even be referred to as Sulaimān al-Ḥakīm (سُلَيْمَان ٱلْحَكِيْم, "Solomon the Wise").
-This story is adapted in the Kebra Nagast, but as a dispute adjudicated by a son of Solomon's.
+Solomon's level of judgment, which the Quran says, would characterize Solomon throughout his life. Ḥikmah (Wisdom), according to Muslim tradition, would always be associated with Solomon, who would later even be referred to as Sulaimān al-Ḥakīm ("Solomon the Wise").

 ### Solomon and Demons

-The Queen of Sheba
+When David died, Solomon inherited his position as the prophetic king of the Israelites.
+He prayed to God to grant him a kingdom which would be unlike any after him.
+God accepted Solomon's prayer and gave him what he pleased.

 The Quran narrates that the wind was made subservient to Solomon, and he could control it at his own will, and that the jinn also came under Solomon's control.
 The jinn helped strengthen Solomon's reign.
-The devils (shayatin), and demons were forced building for him monuments.
+The devils (shayatin), and demons were forced to build for him monuments.
 God also caused a miraculous ʿayn (عَيْن, 'fount' or 'spring') of molten qiṭr (قِطْر, 'brass' or 'copper') to flow for Solomon, to be used by the demons in their construction.

-When David died, Solomon inherited his position as the prophetic king of the Israelites.
-Solomon once permitted a woman to build a statue of her father.
-Later, she began to worship the statue and Solomon was rebuked for tolerating idolatry in his kingdom.
-As a punishment, God enabled one of the enslaved demons to steal Solomon's ring and take over his kingdom (Surah 38:34).
-He later repents his sin and gains control over the demons again, focusing on building the temple again.
-He prayed to God to grant him a kingdom which would be unlike any after him.
-God accepted Solomon's prayer and gave him what he pleased.

-Allegorical, Solomon's loss to the demons, is a human losing its soul to demonic passion.
-Attar of Nishapur writes: "If you bind the div (demon), you will set out for the royal pavilion with Solomon" and "You have no command over your self's kingdom, for in your case the div is in the place of Solomon".

-Unlike the Talmudic tradition, Solomon was unaware and never participated in idolatry.
-Further, the Quran rejects that Solomon was a magician: "(...)
-Solomon did not disbelieve, but the devils disbelieved, teaching men magic and (...)".
-(2:102)
+    And (we made) the wind (subservient) to Sulayman, which made a month’s journey in the morning and a month’s journey in the evening and we made a fountain of molten copper to flow out for him; and of the jinn there were those who worked before him by the command of his Lord; and who ever turned aside from Our Command from among them, We made him taste of the punishment of burning.
+They made for him what he pleased of fortresses and usages, and bowls (large) as watering troughs and cooking pots that will not move from their place; give thanks, O family of Dawud! and very few of My Servants are grateful.

+    And certainly We tried Sulayman and we put on his throne a (mere) body, so he turned (to Allah).
+He said, My Lord! do Thou forgive me and grant me a kingdom which is not fit for (being inherited by) anyone after me; surely Thou art the great Giver.
+Then We made the wind subservient to him; it made his command to run gently wherever he desired, And the Shaitans, every builder and liver, And others fettered in chains, This is Our free gift, therefore give freely or with hold, with out reckoning.
+    Quran, Surah 38

 ### Solomon and the Ant 🐜

 Solomon was even taught the languages of various animals, such as ants.
-The Quran recounts that, one day, Solomon and his army entered a wādin-naml (وَادِ ٱلْنَّمْل, valley of the ant).
-On seeing Solomon and his army, a namlah (نَمْلَة, female ant) warned all the others to `... get into your habitations, lest Solomon and his hosts crush you (under foot) without knowing it.` Immediately understanding what the ant said, Solomon, as always, prayed to God, thanking him for bestowing upon him such gifts and further avoided trampling over the ant colonies.[9]: 63 Solomon's wisdom, however, was yet another of the gifts he received from God, and Muslims maintain that Solomon never forgot his daily prayer, which was more important to him than any of his gifts.
+The Quran recounts that, one day, Solomon and his army entered a wādin-naml (valley of the ant).
+On seeing Solomon and his army, a namlah (female ant) warned all the others to `... get into your habitations, lest Solomon and his hosts crush you (under foot) without knowing it.` Immediately understanding what the ant said, Solomon, as always, prayed to God, thanking him for bestowing upon him such gifts and further avoided trampling over the ant colonies.
+Solomon's wisdom, however, was yet another of the gifts he received from God, and Muslims maintain that Solomon never forgot his daily prayer, which was more important to him than any of his gifts.

+    At length, when they came to a (lowly) valley of ants, one of the ants said: "O ye ants, get into your habitations, lest Solomon and his hosts crush you (under foot) without knowing it."

+    So he smiled, amused at her speech; and he said: "O my Lord! so order me that I may be grateful for Thy favours, which thou hast bestowed on me and on my parents, and that I may work the righteousness that will please Thee: And admit me, by Thy Grace, to the ranks of Thy righteous Servants."
+    Quran 27:18-19

 Exegetical literature emphasizes the ant's wisdom and explains the meaning behind Solomon's gift to control the wind.
 According to Siracü'l-Kulub, the ant asks Solomon if he knows why he is called "Solomon" (Süleyman).
 Solomon negates and the ant went on to explain: "Although your heart was sound (selim) and you know the circumstances of the next world, you have accepted a few pleassures of this world and have been deceived by its possesion and kingship; therefore you are called Solomon."
 Afterwards the ant asks Solomon, if he knows why God has subdued the wind for him.
 Once again, Solomon denies and the ant answers: "He has subdued the wind for a reason: that which you have accepted is nothing.
 Just as the wind passes, the world's wealth and kingship pass too."
-Scholars like Fakhr al-Din Razi and al-Qurtubi elevated the ant to the rank of an examplar for humans to follow.(p196)
+Scholars like Fakhr al-Din Razi and al-Qurtubi elevated the ant to the rank of an examplar for humans to follow.

 ### Conquest of Saba'

-Ruins of the Barran Temple at Ma'rib, the former capital of Saba' in what is now Yemen Another important aspect of Solomon's kingship was the size of his army, which consisted of both men and jinn.
+_Ruins of the Barran Temple at Ma'rib, the former capital of Saba' in what is now Yemen._

+Another important aspect of Solomon's kingship was the size of his army, which consisted of both men and jinn.
 Solomon would frequently assess his troops and warriors as well as the jinn and all the animals who worked under him.
-One day, when inspecting his troops, Solomon found the Hud-hud (هُدْهُد, Hoopoe) missing from the assembly.
-Shortly later, however, the Hud-hud arrived to Solomon's court, saying "I have compassed (territory) which thou hast not compassed, and I have come to thee from Saba' with tidings true."The Hud-hud further told Solomon that the people of Sheba worshiped the Sun, and that the woman who ruled the kingdom was highly intelligent and powerful.
+One day, when inspecting his troops, Solomon found the Hud-hud (Hoopoe) missing from the assembly.
+Shortly later, however, the Hud-hud arrived to Solomon's court, saying:

+    "I have compassed (territory) which thou hast not compassed, and I have come to thee from Saba' with tidings true."

+The Hud-hud further told Solomon that the people of Sheba worshiped the Sun, and that the woman who ruled the kingdom was highly intelligent and powerful.
 Solomon, who listened closely, chose to write a letter to the land of Sheba, through which he would try to convince the people of Sheba to cease in worshiping the Sun, and to come to the worship of God.
-Solomon ordered the Hud-hud to give the letter to the Queen of Sheba (Bilqis), and then to hide and observe her reaction.[9]: 64  The Hud-hud accepted Solomon's orders, and flew to give the letter to her.
-The Queen then called her ministers in the court and announced the letter of Solomon stating to the people of Sheba: "In the name of Allah the Compassionate the Merciful, Be you not exalted against me, but come to me as Muslimīn (مُسْلِمِيْن)."
-She asked for suggestions from her minister and administration stating that "O my people, I know that you all are powerful and brave warriors, and no one on the face of the Earth can defeat our army, but still I want your opinion."
+Solomon ordered the Hud-hud to give the letter to the Queen of Sheba (Bilqis), and then to hide and observe her reaction.
+The Hud-hud accepted Solomon's orders, and flew to give the letter to her.
+The Queen then called her ministers in the court and announced the letter of Solomon stating to the people of Sheba: "In the name of Allah the Compassionate the Merciful, Be you not exalted against me, but come to me as Muslimīn (submitter)."
+She asked for suggestions from her minister and administration stating:

+    "O my people, I know that you all are powerful and brave warriors, and no one on the face of the Earth can defeat our army, but still I want your opinion."
 The people of the court replied: "You have all the power, and whatever order you deliver, you will find us obedient."

 Eventually, however, the Queen came to Solomon, announcing her submission to God.

-### Solomon and The Ifrit

 During Bilqis' travel, Solomon asks his servants to deliver her throne to his court.
 An ifrit offers his service (Q27:38-40), but Solomon declines.
 Another man is endowed with this task instead, who prays to God for the throne.
 Afterwards, the prayer is answered and the throne appears thanks to God's power in Solomon's palace.
 When Bilqis arrives, Solomon asks if she can recognize her throne.
 She gives him an evasive answer, because she can not grasp the miracle performed here.
 Since this miracle was done by God (and not by the ifrit), she surrenders to the faith of Solomon.
 Solomon declined the ifrit's temptatious offer, because he wants to rely on God only and not on the demonic, this leading to his successful conversation of Bilqis.